Service

 from service!

 With the transformation begun, we wanted more and jumped in deeper.
 Working the program with our sponsors showed us how to lead others through the program.
 We became sponsors ourselves, giving freely of our time.
-Sharing our experience, strength and hope with newcomers, we would be honest about alcoholism.
-Doing for others what was so freely done for us, without the thought for compensation was the antithesis of our thinking when we were actively in our addiction.
+Sharing our experience, strength, and hope with newcomers, we would be honest about alcoholism.
+Doing for others what was so freely done for us, without the thought of compensation was the antithesis of our thinking when we were actively in our addiction.

 The brothers of Matt Talbot Group 113 extend this type of service to one another.
 We’ve all been there.
 We know that no matter how long you’ve been around, eventually life is going to throw a curve at you that you just can’t hit.
 We help one another, advise one another, reach out to one another, love one another… We serve one another and become brothers.